 A business mentor is someone with more entrepreneurial business experience than you who serves as a trusted confidante over an extended period of time, usually free of charge.

 Does this sound a little too good to be true?
 Well, first and foremost, being a business mentor to an up-and-coming entrepreneur is a great way of giving back to their community, and to society at large when their advice and guidance can have a measurable impact helping their mentees.

-Once you launch into your own business, there's no boss to turn to for advice or direction when you're in a pinch—maybe not even any employees on your team yet.
-You're probably flying solo, but you don't have to be.
-Everybody needs a good reliable sounding board, second opinion, and sometimes just emotional support when the times get tough (which they will).
+Once you launch into your own business, there's no boss to turn to for advice or direction when you're in a pinch—maybe not even any employees yet.
+Although you're flying solo, you don't have to be.
+Everybody needs a good reliable sounding board, second opinion, and sometimes just emotional support when the times get tough (and they will).

 Your mentor, being an experienced businessperson, is likely to have an extensive network, and can offer you access to far more senior decision-makers than you currently have.
 And they will be far more willing to open that network up to you than some casual acquaintance from a networking meeting.

 Your mentor has no ulterior motive—no service or product to sell you.
-That combined with their experience creates a good foundation for trust.
+That, combined with their experience and other qualities, creates a good foundation for trust.
 And as the relationship develops over time, that trust can grow even stronger.
 Also, your time with them becomes more and more efficient as they become more and more familiar with you and your business.

-As you can see, the rewards are potentially great to bringing on a business mentor, and the risk is non-existent.
+As you can see, the rewards of having a business mentor can be great and the risk is non-existent.
 You have nothing to lose and everything to gain by finding a good mentor.
 Every entrepreneur should have one.